rpadovani/rpadovani.com/about.md

 title: About me
 permalink: /about
 intro: |
     I'm Riccardo.
-I love new challenges and learning new things.
+I enjoy new challenges and learning new things.
 I'm an incurable optimist who loves implementing tools to enable people working on their goals, and finding solutions to hard problems.

 ---